mattermost/mattermost-developer-documentation/site/content/integrate/plugins/developer-workflow.md

 ### Debug server-side plugins using `delve`

 Using the `make attach-headless` command will allow you to use a debugger and step through the plugin's server code.
-A [delve](https://github.com/go-delve/delve) process will be created and attach to your plugin.
+A {{< newtabref href="https://github.com/go-delve/delve" title="delve" >}} process will be created and attach to your plugin.
 You can then use an IDE or debug console to connect to the `delve` process.
 If you're using VSCode, you can use this `launch.json` configuration to connect.

 ```json
 {